Northern Ireland

 where everybody is a first-class citizen -

-even atheists like me.
+even secular atheists like me.

 It has abandoned the insane ideas of protectionism